PTSD

 [UK] Girlfriend has airplaine trauma but she needs to fly for a funeral.
 How do we get her something to keep her calm enough to fly?

-Click here for the article published by Reddit Mental Health.
 After a pretty scary landing (engines screaming, people lifting out of their seats, stuff flying around the cabin), my girlfriend has been left traumatised.
-She was meant to fly last year to see family for christmas, but even a week before the flight she was …
+She was meant to fly last year to see family for christmas, but even a week before the flight she was waking up in the night and vomiting from anxiety.
+She

 [UK] Girlfriend has airplaine trauma but she needs to fly for a funeral.
 How do we get her something to keep her calm enough to fly?
 Read More »